Libya floods wipe out quarter of city, thousands dead

 At Tripoli airport in northwest Libya, a woman wailed as she received a call saying most of her family were dead or missing.
 Her brother-in-law, Walid Abdulati, said: "We are not speaking about one or two people dead, but up to 10 members of each family dead."

-Karim al-Obaidi, a passenger on a plane from Tripoli to the east, said: "I have never felt as frightened as I do now ...
+Mr Karim al-Obaidi, a passenger on a plane from Tripoli to the east, said: "I have never felt as frightened as I do now...
 I lost contact with all my family, friends and neighbours."

 An interior ministry spokesperson told Al Jazeera that naval teams were searching for the "many families that were swept into the sea in the city of Derna".